Ousso11/LAE-DINO/README.md

 ### LAE-Label Engine Pipeline

 The pipeline of our LAE-Label Engine.
 For LAE-FOD dataset, we use coco slice of open-source tools [SAHI](https://github.com/obss/sahi) to automatically slice COCO annotation and image files ([coco-slice-command-usage](https://github.com/obss/sahi/blob/main/docs/cli.md#coco-slice-command-usage)).
 For LAE-COD dataset, we build it with the following series of commands (<a href="###how-to-use-lae-label">How to use LAE-Label </a>).
 We uniformly convert to COCO format.
+You can refer to my environment [lae_requirements.txt](http://vgithub.com/jaychempan/LAE-DINO/blob/main/internvl_requirements.txt) if you encounter problems.

 <p align="center">
     <img src="assets/LAE-Label.png" alt="Image" width="500">